Honey Lavender Ice Cream

 Place ice cream bowl in the freezer at least 24 hours prior to using.

-In a saucepan over medium high heat, stir together cream, milk, honey, and lavender buds until gently boiling (about 5-7 minutes).
+In a saucepan over medium high heat, stir together cream, milk, honey, egg yolks and lavender buds until gently boiling (about 5-7 minutes).
+Reduce heat to low and continue to heat, stirring continuously for another few minutes.
 Turn off stove and remove the saucepan from heat.
 Cover and let the cream mixture steep for about 5-7 minutes.
 Strain the mixture through a fine mesh strainer or a fine colander to remove buds, then discard immediately (some may remain behind and that’s okay).

 Nutritional information (per 1/2 cup): 160 calories, 8.5g fat (4.5 sat, 3 mono), 16.5g carbohydrates, 4g protein